mmccarty/dask-kubernetes/README.md

 This image will be used to run 3 types of services:

-- the `jupyter notebook` server, protected by password `jupyter`.
+- the `jupyter notebook` server, protected by password `pangeo`.
 This password is defined in conf/jupyter_notebook_config.py; to change it, you will need to rebuild this image and point the kubernetes definitions to the new version.
 - the `dask-scheduler` service,